SCHUCK LAB

 PhD Student

-Anika is interested in learning, insight moments and replay in humans as well as machines.
+Anika is interested in learning, insight moments and sleep in humans as well as machines.
 Before joining the lab as a PhD student, she studied Psychology and Cognitive Neuroscience.
-She spends about 80% of her awake time listening to music, loves art and overcaffeinating.
+She spends about 80% of her awake time listening to music and has strong opinions about coffee and pastries.

 Nir